7th March 2022

 What are the risks of stored gas?

-The risks of using cylinders for your stored gas range from minor injury to devastating results.
+The risks of using compressed gas cylinders for your stored gas range from minor injury to devastating results.
 The most obvious risk is the volume of gas that can be stored in each cylinder.
 Coupled with this is the high pressure that they are typically stored at.
 Should a leak occur in a gas cylinder, it would not take much of the capacity of the cylinder to render the lab a dangerous space for your staff.

 With this in mind it is important that cylinders are stored in a well ventilated area with good accessibility and that they are fitted securely with the correct pipework which will need to be updated with every cylinder change.